Latest update – 20 August 2020.

 Acute Respiratory Hygiene

 Standard practice is to cover nose and mouth with a tissue when coughing or sneezing.
 If a tissue is not readily accessible, an elbow or shoulder should be used.
-Masks will be used by therapists and are recommended (optional) for use by recipients.
+As mentioned, masks may be used by therapists and are also recommended for use by recipients.

 Therapists who become unwell, or present with the signs and symptoms of acute respiratory infection during any client site visit will separate themselves from other individuals immediately.